top of page

 Validating ideas through survey

 Before finalising the ideas, a survey was conducted to understand what would benefit the target audience.
-This survey was posted on the various Facebook autism pages. the survey collected 30 responses in total.
+This survey was posted on the various Facebook autism pages.
+The survey collected 30 responses in total.

 57.4% did not have any experienced parent in touch with them.